weaviate/weaviate-io/developers/weaviate/concepts/data.md

 Weaviate stores _data objects_ in _class-based collections_.
 The data objects are represented as JSON-documents.
 Objects normally include a vector representation that is derived from a machine learning model.
 The _vector_ is also called an _embedding_ or a _vector embedding_.

-Each _class-based collection_ contains objects of the same _class_, which are defined by a common _schema_.
+Each collection contains objects of the same _class_ that are all defined by a common _schema_.

 ### JSON documents as objects